KaiserWerk/Tiny-Build-Server/docs/installation.md

 # Installation

-Installing the build server is quite easy.
+Installing the **TinyBuildServer** is quite easy.

-* Start your MySQL server, import the schema dump from ``docs/schema.sql`` and setup a MySQL user.
+* Start your MySQL server, create a new database (and you would usually set up a MySQL user).
 * Place the binary at an appropriate location, e.g. upload to any server.
-* Create a configuration file (you can copy the ``config/app.dist.yaml`` as a starting point), set the configuration values according to your needs, mainly the MySQL DSN.
+* Start the binary once to create the ``app.yaml`` configuration file, set the configuration values according to your needs (mainly the database driver and DSN).
-The default location is ``config/app.yaml`` relative to the executable.
-For more info, refer to ``config/app.dist.yaml``.
+* Once the changes are applied, the database schema will be automatically applied at startup´.

 ### Startup

-Start the server with the following command:
+Start the server with the following exemplary command:

-``./tiny-build-server -port 8271 -config config/app.yaml``
+``./tiny-build-server --port=1337 --config="/etc/tiny-build-server/app.yaml"``

+For Windows it would be

+``.\tiny-build-server.exe --port=1337 --config="/etc/tiny-build-server/app.yaml"``

 The default port is 8271.
+The default configuration file location is just ``app.yaml`` relative to the executable.
 If you want to use default values, you can omit the parameters.

 ### Setup